Sharing quick and easy tips for wine glass painting. This is a beginner-friendly tutorial that anyone can do! Grab a q-tip and let’s paint!

 The first time I used alcohol ink, and while I was happy with the outcome, they were not easy to paint.

 These polka dot painted wine glasses were so easy!
+Several readers messaged me to ask if they can use acrylic paint.

-Don’t forget to add wine glass charms.
-This new glass paint from DecoArt comes in ten vivid colors and is water-based for easy clean-up.
+This glass paint from DecoArt comes in ten vivid colors and is water-based for easy clean-up.

-Supplies Needed For DIY Hand Painted Wine Glasses
+Supplies Painted Wine Glasses

 Step 1.
+Clean the glass

 Clean the glass with rubbing alcohol to remove any fingerprints or dust.

 Step 2.
+Dab q-tip

 Use a q-tip to dab paint onto the glass starting at the bottom.
+You will get perfect polka dots.

 It’s best to use one color to start.
 It’s important not to add paint at the top of the glass, as it can’t come in contact with your mouth.